alexfernandez/alexfernandez.github.io/2016/top-of-the-cream-of-the-crop.md

 and propose possible solutions.
 It is important to let everyone speak their minds.
-Very often the best ideas will come from junior members of the team, perhaps because they are not really
+Very often the best ideas will come from junior members of the team, perhaps because they are not as tainted as the seniors.
 </p>

 ## Be Ready to Resharpen Your Skills